- 1/2 pound shrimp, chopped fine, shells reserved

 NOTES : Also makes an excellent stuffing for fish!

-Recipe courtesy Randy Pollak
+Recipe courtesy of Randy Pollak